nozomiyamada/DSI3/Project3/README.md

 ## Objective

 **Nozomi NLP Co., Ltd.** is a company focusing on artificial intelligence about **Natural Language Processing (NLP)**.
 But due to the name of company, those who misunderstand for **Neuro Linguistic Programming (NLP)** send inquiry E-mails to us.
-Thus, we need a classifier to inspect such a irrelevant E-mail.
+Thus, we need a classifier to inspect such a irrelevant E-mail automatically.

 In [reddit](https://www.reddit.com/), there are webboards called _subreddit_ where people are discussing according to its topic.
-Many text data of subreddit about these 2 NLP may be good train data to create a classifier.
+Many text data of subreddit about these 2 NLP may be good train data to create a classifier model.

 ## Outflow